 JENNIFER ROWSELL Canada Research Chair in Multiliteracies, Associate Professor of Education

-John Sorenson gives courses on animals and society, racism, and corporate globalization.
-Much of his research has been on war, nationalism and refugees and he has been active in solidarity groups in Africa, Asia, Central America and the Middle East.
-He was also actively engaged in humanitarian relief work in the Horn of Africa with the Eritrean Relief Association.
-His most recent book is Ape (forthcoming from Reaktion Press) and other books include Culture of Prejudice: Arguments in Critical Social Science; Ghosts and Shadows: Construction of Identity and Community in an African Diaspora; Imagining Ethiopia: Struggles for History and Identity in the Horn of Africa; Disaster and Development in the Horn of Africa; and African Refugees.
-In 2006 he received a three-year SSHRC research grant to investigate animal advocacy as a social justice movement. http://www.brocku.ca/social-sciences/graduate-programs/critical-sociology/Faculty/dr-john-sorenson
+, Ext.
+4369)John Sorenson gives courses on nonhuman animals and human society and on corporate globalization.
+Much of his past research has been on war, nationalism and refugees and he has been active in Third World solidarity groups.
+He was also engaged in humanitarian relief work in the Horn of Africa with the Eritrean Relief Association.
+His most recent books are Critical Animal Studies: Thinking the Unthinkable (Canadian Scholars Press) and Defining Critical Animal Studies: An Intersectional Social Justice Approach for Liberation (Peter Lang Publishers).
+Other books include Animal Rights; Ape; Culture of Prejudice: Arguments in Critical Social Science; Ghosts and Shadows: Construction of Identity and Community in an African Diaspora; Imagining Ethiopia: Struggles for History and Identity in the Horn of Africa; Disaster and Development in the Horn of Africa; and African Refugees.
+Current projects include a book about animal rights activism and the repression of dissent, a book about canid-human relations and research on wildlife in Asia.